Skip to main content

 The University Press of Kentucky will feature its “Place Matters: New Directions in Appalachian Studies” series of books at the upcoming Appalachian Studies Association Conference hosted on the University of Kentucky campus March 12-15.

 Literacy in the Mountains: Community, Newspapers, and Writing in Appalachia” by Samantha NeCamp is the newest title in the series.
-By looking at five Kentucky newspapers printed between 1885
+By looking at five Kentucky newspapers printed between 1885 and 1920, it

 By Ryan Girves